Do We Need Subsidiarity in Software?: Discussion

 \subsection{Trust in Communities Over Corporations}

-Our interviews revealed a greater trust in community organizations --- whether these are workplaces, schools, or special interest groups --- over ``big tech'' corporations.
+Prior work found that willingness to share data can be dependent on who it is shared with~\cite{hudig2025intimate}.
+Building on this, our interviews revealed a greater trust in community organizations --- whether these are workplaces, schools, or special interest groups --- over ``big tech'' corporations.
 In many cases for our participants, the question was not \textit{if} they wanted their data controlled at a level higher than the user level, the question was \textit{who} is this higher level?
 When discussing community contexts, our participants highlighted that the community providing the software to them has a \textit{right} to control their data.
 However, they predominantly did not mention such a right when discussing the technology company that built the software, even though the software is, in a sense, being provided to them by the company.
 This underscores a difference in understanding of the rights of those \textit{developing} the technology and those \textit{administrating} the technology in terms of who has access to data.
 In addition to a different understanding of rights of access, there were also differing levels of trust in community organizations compared to tech companies.
 Our participants frequently mentioned a distrust of large tech companies, but also frequently mentioned they trust community-level institutions because of their different incentives and because they operate at a smaller scale.
-Additionally, a few participants mentioned a desire for something that we don't currently see existing: community collectives to help protect security or provide higher-level features typically provided by tech companies and powered by automatic data collection.
+Additionally, a few participants mentioned a desire for something that doesn't currently exist: community collectives to help protect security or provide higher-level features typically provided by tech companies and powered by automatic data collection.
 Our participants want these higher-level features but are more comfortable sharing their data at the community level to receive them.
 We encourage this as a new direction.